(APF 122 Variety)

 Fruit of the APF 122 variety has a high level of soluble solids.
 Brix of fully ripened fruit averages 11.1.
 Berries show very little post-harvest color reversion (< 10 %) of the drupelets related to cooling and cold storage.
 There is little evidence of post-harvest decay or rot when held up to 7 days at 5 °C.

 The canes of the APF 122 blackberry variety are erect and moderately thorny.
 The variety has less vegetative vigor than other UA cultivars.
 Its moderate vigor reduces the need for extensive tipping.
 Canes grow to an average of 1.2 m in length over the course of a single growing season.
 Primocanes emerge both from the crown of the plant as well as from the suckers.

 The APF 122 blackberry variety provides a late season alternative to contemporary floricane production in cold, continental climates.
 Growers adjust the harvest window through timely pruning over the course of the season.
-Mowing the canes to the ground at the end of the season effectively eliminates winter cold damage common with floricane type varieties under severe winter conditions.
+An effective cane management plan must be developed according to the climatic conditions under which it is being grown.

 In low chill, subtropical and tropical high elevation environ- ments, the APF 122 variety offers growers a broad season of highly productive, commercial grade blackberry fruit.
 The genetics of the APF 122 variety extend the potential range for commercial production of high quality blackberry fruit.

 The APF 122 variety has shown tolerance to powdery mildew, anthracnose, crown gall (Agrobacterium) and botrytis.